venca-x/nettegmap/README.md

 Usage picker
 -------------
-This example show how to add in form picker for set GPS position:
+This example show how to set GPS position on map in form:

 ```php